chrisgrieser/shimmering-obsidian/README.md

 ## ⚠️ Breaking Changes
 When updating from version 1.x to version 2.x, there are some breaking changes for certain commands.
 Most importantly, this plugin now requires the [Metadata Extractor Plugin](https://github.com/kometenstaub/metadata-extractor) to run most of its features.

-Please refer to [the Breaking Changes Docs](documentation/Breaking%20Changes.md) for more in-detail information.
+Please refer to the [Breaking Changes Documentation](documentation/Breaking%20Changes.md) for more in-detail information.

 ## Installation & Configuration
 - [Installation and Setup](documentation/Installation.md)
 - [Workflow Configuration](documentation/Workflow%20Configuration.md)
 - [Troubleshooting](documentation/Troubleshooting.md)
 - [Changelog](Changelog.md)

+---

 ## Feature Overview
 *For a full documentation & usage guide, follow the links to the respective subsection.*